beldenge/camel-lab/README.md

 .setBody(simple("${body[com.redhat.techtalks.camel.model.Enrollment]}"))
 ```
 Right click EnrollmentApplication.java, `Run As --> Java Application`
-Examine logs.
-Now we have just the json representation of the Enrollment class in the message body.
+Examine the logs.
+Now we have just the JSON representation of the Enrollment class in the message body.

+##Lab 5
-Add a content-based router just before the marshal to JSON.
+Add a content-based router just before we marshal to JSON.
 ```Java
 			.choice()
 				.when(simple("${body.language} == 'ES'"))